Myndex/TuttleAndButtle/README.md

 This leads into his assertion that _"...be a bit inaccessible and still conform to WCAG..."_ which is patently false.
 It is a provocative statement that Mr. Eggert has been repeating, but is very simply a lie.

 WCAG&nbsp;2 contrast is weak, and does not support, much less mandate, actual accessibility.
 47% of the color pairs that WCAG&nbsp;2 passes should fail under a properly developed system.
-A designer could follow WCAG&nbsp;2 and make a site to passes by the numbers, yet is actually and factually inaccessible.
+A designer could follow WCAG&nbsp;2 and make a site pass by the numbers, yet be actually and factually inaccessible.

 APC-RC provides for fewer color pairs than WCAG&nbsp;2, but all the color pairs under APC-RC are useable, and this is not tha case with WCAG&nbsp;2.
 Further, 22% of the color pairs WCAG&nbsp;2 rejects are perfectly useable with the correct font weight, and provide for a better experience for color insensitive users.